LukaslWeber/DataLit-Crime-Project/README.md

 Within the scope of this project, we conduct an exploratory data analysis on various tables found in the PKS, focusing either on spatial or temporal data.

 # Installation manual
-Installation via conda is recommended, but can lead to issues on some platforms.
-For a more flexible install try using ``pip``.
+Installation via ``pip`` is recommended.
+If prompted, we can also provide a conda environment which wasn't as reliable as a pip-based environment in our tests.

 ## Virual Environment
 ### Windows